US Approves Trans-Pacific Airline Pacts

 Parties have 21 calendar days to comment and seven business days to file answers.
 After that period, the DOT will review all filings and issue a final decision.

-The trans-Pacific market is lucrative for major US airlines that cater to business travelers.
+The trans-Pacific market is lucrative for major US airlines that cater to business travellers.

 United and Continental merged last week to create the world's largest airline.